Courses and Requirements

 Examination of classic and contemporary sociological concepts and perspectives.
 The theorists covered include Marx, Weber, Durkheim, Freud, Mead, Berger and Luckmann, and Foucault.
 (Writing-intensive.)
 Prerequisite, two sociology courses.
 Maximum enrollment, 20.
 Ellingson.

 302F Research Methods.

 Formulation of a research problem, choice of an appropriate research strategy, execution of that strategy and interpretation of the results.
 Both qualitative and quantitative methods presented.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, two sociology courses or consent of instructor.
-Ellingson.
+Kucinskas.

 319S Seminar: Globalization and Its Discontents.